Search

 More on Why DuckDB.

-# History
+# History & Organization

-DuckDB is primarily the work of Mark Raasveldt and Hannes Mühleisen.
-It’s made up of a million lines of C++ and runs as a stand-alone binary.
-Development is very active with the commit count on its GitHub repo doubling nearly every year since it began in 2018.
+Development is very active, with the commit count on its GitHub repo doubling nearly every year since it began in 2018.
+It was first released in 2019.
 DuckDB uses PostgreSQL’s SQL parser, Google’s RE2 regular expression engine and SQLite’s shell.

-# DuckDB Labs vs MotherDuck
+# DuckDB Labs Vs MotherDuck

 DuckDB Labs was started by Hannes Mühleisen and Mark Raasveldt at the Database Architectures Group at the Centrum Wiskunde & Informatica (CWI) in Amsterdam, The Netherlands.
 They also founded DuckDB Labs, focusing on commercial services around DuckDB.
 MotherDuck is the US-based company that is VC-funded, which ships distributed DuckDB services.
 More details in Announcing the MotherDuck Partnership.